Vinca Minor is a dense groundcover that produces a lovely blue flower in the Spring and Summer. Its evergreen leaves are a deep, rich green color.

 Vinca Minor is also known as Periwinkle, Common Periwinkle, Lesser Periwinkle, Myrtle and Creeping Myrtle.
 It was given the Latin name of Vinca, meaning to wind around, because its stems were used in wreath making.
-Minor is in reference to its leaves, which are smaller than that of its cousin, Vinca Major.
+Minor is about its leaves, which are smaller than that of its cousin, Vinca Major.

 It is native to southern and central Europe.
 Its original range extends from the Netherlands in the north, to Portugal in the south, and east to Turkey.
 Today, it is cultivated in many parts of the world.

 It also has medicinal uses.
-It contains compounds that have been found to be effective in the treatment of cancer and poor blood flow.
+It contains compounds that have been found to be useful in the treatment of cancer and reduced blood flow.